 The plugin you select might affect the themes that are available for you to choose from.

 Additional Editorial Comments:

-- SEO (search engine optimization) is over rated as a concept.
-At the very least, it will take months for your efforts to show up.
+- Text-based SEO (search engine optimization) is over-rated as a concept (think Google and Bing).
+At the very least, your efforts will take months to show up.
 SEO will rely on you providing quality, timely content.
 You still have to market your site.

 - Just because you create a website doesn’t mean it will be successful.
-You still have to market it.
+You still have to market your site.